-• Coconut oil pulling is an ancient Indian folk remedy in which this oil is used to clean the oral cavity and reduce the amount of bacteria in the mouth.
+• Coconut oil pulling is an ancient Indian folk remedy in which coconut oil is used to clean the oral cavity and reduce bacteria in the mouth.

 • Coconut oil contains lauric acid, a natural antimicrobial agent.